Vyral/timothy-chase-recruiting/_posts/2019-03-07-understanding-the-vas-role-in-loaning-money.md

 {% include youtube.html %}

-<center>Did you know that the VA doesn’t actually loan money to veterans?
-Here’s how the VA loan actually works.</center>
+<center><em>Did you know that the VA doesn&rsquo;t actually loan money to veterans?
+Here&rsquo;s how the VA loan actually works.</em></center>

+&nbsp;

-The VA doesn’t loan money to veterans.&nbsp;
+The VA doesn’t loan money to veterans.

-No, we’re not reporting a recent change in the VA’s policy, but we are trying to create a more informed understanding of how VA loans actually work.&nbsp;
+No, we’re not reporting a recent change in the VA’s policy, but we are trying to create a more informed understanding of how VA loans actually work.

 **Here’s what you need to know**.